-As part of our business strategy, we have, in the past, acquired, and may in the future acquire, additional assets, products, technologies or businesses that are complementary to our existing business.
+As part of our business strategy, we have in the past acquired, and may in the future acquire, additional assets, products, technologies or businesses that are complementary to our existing business.
 The process of identifying and consummating acquisitions and the subsequent integration of new assets and businesses into our existing business would require attention from management and could result in a diversion of resources from our existing business, which in turn could have an adverse effect on our operations.

 Acquired assets or businesses may not generate the expected financial results.
-Acquisitions could also result in significant cash expenditures, potentially dilutive issuances of equity securities, amortization expenses for other intangible assets, exposure to potential unknown liabilities of acquired businesses, and potential goodwill impairment.
+Acquisitions could also result in significant cash expenditures, potentially dilutive issuance of equity securities, amortization expenses for other intangible assets, exposure to potential unknown liabilities of acquired businesses, and potential goodwill impairment.
 We may not successfully evaluate or use the acquired technology or personnel, or accurately forecast the financial impact of an acquisition transaction, including accounting charges and tax liabilities.
 Further, the issuance of equity or securities convertible to equity to finance any such acquisitions could result in dilution to our shareholders and the issuance of debt could subject us to covenants or other restrictions that would impede our ability to manage our operations.
 We could become subject to legal claims following an acquisition or fail to accurately forecast the potential impact of any claims.
 Any of these issues could have a material adverse impact on our business and results of operations.
 Failure to successfully identify, complete, manage and integrate acquisitions could materially and adversely affect our business, financial condition and results of operations.

 On January 5, 2022, we consummated the acquisition of 100% of the issued and outstanding equity interests in Enview, Inc., a privately-held company engaged in the development of artificial intelligence algorithms to identify natural and man-made features in geospatial data using various techniques, for an aggregate purchase price of approximately 1.59 million shares of the Company's Class A common stock, par value \$0.0001 per share and \$35.5 million in cash (the "Acquisition").
-The completion of the Acquisition does not guarantee that we will ultimately strengthen our competitive position or achieve our goals or expected growth, and the Acquisition could be viewed negatively by our customers, analysts and investors, or result in unexpected competition from market participants.
+The completion of the Acquisition does not guarantee that we will ultimately strengthen our competitive position or achieve our goals or expected growth, and the Acquisition could be viewed negatively by our customers, analysts and investors, or experience unexpected competition from market participants.
 Any integration process may require significant time and resources.
 We may not be able to manage the process successfully and may experience a decline in our profitability as we incur expenses prior to fully realizing the benefits of the Acquisition.
-We could expend significant cash and incur acquisition-related costs and other unanticipated liabilities associated with the Acquisition, related product and newly-acquired technology.
-These costs may include certain contractual obligations, potential security vulnerabilities of the acquired company and its products and services and potential intellectual property infringement.
-In addition, any acquired technology or product may not comply with legal or regulatory requirements and may expose us to regulatory risk, thereby requiring us to make additional investments in order to make such technology or product compliant.
-Further, we may not be able to provide the same level of support service to the acquired technology or product that we generally offer with our other products.
+We could expend significant cash and incur acquisition related costs and other unanticipated liabilities associated with the Acquisition, the product or the technology, such as contractual obligations, potential security vulnerabilities of the acquired company and its products and services and potential intellectual property infringement.
+In addition, any acquired technology or product may not comply with legal or regulatory requirements and may expose us to regulatory risk and require us to make additional investments to make them compliant.
+Further, we may not be able to provide the same support service levels to the acquired technology or product that we generally offer with our other products.